kluopaja/ot-harjoitustyo/README.md

 Navigation in the menu is done with arrow keys, esc and enter.

+The player config menu can be accessed by selecting the player at `Edit preferences` menu item and pressing enter.
+Currently the player config menu only supports changing the players name.

 Text input is inserted simply typing something when the menu item is selected.